Olivia-fsm/P2MCQ/Readme.md

 ## Evaluation

 The quality of the generated texts is evaluated with BLEU, ROUGE-1, ROUGE-2 and ROUGE-L scores.
 The references are supposed to be provided.

+#### Potential Pitfall

+1. If you see the following error message

+   >  oserror: libcublas.so.10: cannot open shared object file: no such file or directory

+   Check whether your `torch` and `cuda` version is compatible with your operating system.
+You can check your CUDA version by `nividia-smi`.